Superczx/CSCI4502-datamining-project/README.md

-# CSCI4502-datamining-project: US pollution dataset analysis
+# CSCI4502-datamining-project: U.S. Pollution Dataset Analysis
 Project Title: US Pollution Dataset Analysis.</br>

 Team Members: Peng Yan, Zhixing Chang, Tianlun Zhao, Xiaoyang Dou </br>

 Description of the project:</br>
+With rapid economic development, people start to pay more attention to health issues.
+Our team is very interested in environmental pollution.
 This dataset deals with pollution in the U.S. Pollution in the U.S. has been well documented by the U.S. This data include a total of 28 fields, four major pollutants (Nitrogen Dioxide, Sulphur Dioxide, Carbon Monoxide and Ozone) for every day from 2000 - 2016. </br>

 Summary of the question(s) sought and the answers:</br>
 1. What is the main source that cause air pollution in the U.S.?</br>
-Answer:
+Answer: NO2
 2. What are the main pollutants in the U.S.?</br>
-Answer:Nitrogen Dioxide(NO3), Sulphur Dioxide(SO2), Carbon Monoxide(CO) and Ozone(O3).
+Answer: Nitrogen Dioxide(NO2), Sulphur Dioxide(SO2), Carbon Monoxide(CO) and Ozone(O3).
 3. Colorado compares to other developed states(New York, Florida, and California), the pollution is more serious or lighter?</br>
-Answer:According to the plot of main pollutants AQI(air quality index), we discovered Colorado has more serious pollution than other developed states(New York, Florida, and California).
+Answer: According to the plot of main pollutants AQI(air quality index), we discovered Colorado has more serious pollution than other developed states(New York, Florida, and California).
+4. What causes the increase or decrease of pollutants？</br>
+Answer:
+5.

 Application of this knowledge:</br>